PrakashChoure2002/support.eventyay.com/tickets-payments/How-do-I-sell-tickets-online.md

 You need to create an event before you can start selling tickets online.
 To learn how to create an event, check out [How can I create an event on Eventyay](http://support.eventyay.com/event-setup/How-can-I-create-an-event.html).
 Once you have done so, follow these steps to set up tickets and payment for your event.

-1. Log in to your acocunt on **Eventyay**.
+1. Log in to your account on **Eventyay**.
 Then select `Manage Events` from the dropdown menu under your profile.